AbsolutDev/infoPad/README.md

 </figure>
 <br>

-The jog dial button can be used to mute/unmute or pause/unpause, control the volume (push up/down) and skip to next/previous track (push left/right).
-When the player is muted or paused, the jog's colour changes to red.
+The jog dial can be used to mute/unmute or pause/unpause (press), control the volume (push up/down) and skip to next/previous track (push left/right).
+When the player is muted or paused, the jog dial's colour changes to red.
 <figure>
   <img alt="Jog dial button" src="./img/infoPad19.jpg" width="10%" height="10%" />
   <img alt="Jog dial button when paused" src="./img/infoPad20.jpg" width="10%" height="10%" />
 </figure>
 <br>

-Additionally, the volume can be turned up/down by dragging a finger vertically in the right half of the screen.<br><br>
+Additionally, the volume can be turned up/down by dragging a finger vertically within the right half of the screen.<br><br>

-The player's main display shows information about current source like Amazon Music, Local Music, Bluetooth, AirPlay etc. or the name of the radio station.
+The player's main display shows information about the current source like Amazon Music, Local Music, Bluetooth, AirPlay etc. or the name of the radio station.
 The smaller icons show additional information such as whether the station is in the list of favourites, whether a track, album or playlist is currently playing, shuffle and/or repeat is on, etc.<br><br>

 The 6 presets can be accessed using the button above the jog dial.
 Holding a preset pressed for longer than 3 seconds replaces it with the current source:
 <figure>